Rigidity of high dimensional graph manifolds: Irreducible examples

+\begin{definition} Let $G$ be a group.
+Then $G$ is CAT(0) if it acts properly via semisimple isometries on a complete CAT(0) space. \end{definition}

+By Cartan-Hadamard Theorem for metric spaces (see~\cite[Chapter II.4]{bri}), the universal covering of a complete locally CAT(0) space is complete and globally CAT(0), so if a compact topological space $M$ supports a locally CAT(0) metric, then $\pi_1(M)$ is a CAT(0) group.

-Keeping the notation from Section~\ref{initial:subsec}, let $N$ be a complete finite-volume hyperbolic manifold with toric cusps, and set $V=\overline{N}\times S^1$, where $\overline{N}$ is as usual the natural compactification of $N$.
+Let us now come to our construction.
+Let $N$ be a complete finite-volume hyperbolic $n$-manifold with toric cusps, $n\geq 3$, and set $V=\overline{N}\times S^1$, where $\overline{N}$ is as usual the natural compactification of $N$.
 We denote by $n$ the dimension of $V$.
-In this Subsection we show that one may always choose affine gluing maps between the boundary components of two copies of $V$ in such a way that the resulting graph manifold is irreducible and does not support any locally CAT(0) metric.
+We are going to show that one may always choose affine gluing maps between the boundary components of two copies of $V$ in such a way that the resulting graph manifold $M$ is irreducible, and the fundamental group $\pi_1(M)$ is not CAT(0).
 As a consequence, irreducible graph manifolds which do not support any locally CAT(0) metric exist in every dimension $\geq 4$.

 Let $T^*_1,\ldots,T^*_r$ be the boundary components of $V$.
 We denote by $V^+$, $V^-$ two copies of $V$, and by $T_i^+$ (resp.~by $T_i^-$) the boundary component of $V^+$ (resp.~of $V^-$) corresponding to $T^*_i$, $i=1,\ldots,r$.
 For every $i=1,\ldots,r$ we fix an affine diffeomorphism $\psi_i\colon T^+_i\to T^-_i$, we denote by $M$ the graph manifold obtained by gluing $V^+$ and $V^-$ along the $\psi_i$, and by $T_i\subseteq M$ the torus corresponding to $T_i^+\subseteq \partial V^+$ and $T_i^-\subseteq \partial V^-$.